 Meet Bernie Clark, a revered yin yoga teacher from the West Coast and author of several yoga books, including From the Gita to the Grail, a novel on Eastern Mythology.

 Bernie touches on the benefits of a yin yoga practice, the need for balance in a society of ‘Yangsters,’ and the difference in training on the joints between yin and yang styles of yoga.

 Leading Yin Yoga Teacher Training Worldwide

-Bernie shares his story of how he got into teaching yin yoga and how he learned from his teachers Sarah Powers and Paul Grilley.
+Bernie shares his story of how he taught yin yoga and how he learned from his teachers Sarah Powers and Paul Grilley.

 Tips to Enhance Your Home Practice